Blood on the Dance Floor (band): Career

 Even before the release of Epic, recording began for Blood on the Dance Floor's fourth album, All the Rage!!.
 The duo collaborated with several artists for the album, including Lady Nogrady, JJ Demon, and Nick Nasty.
 The album was preceded by several singles to promote the release, including "Yo Ho", and "P.L.U.R.", and "Bewitched", which became the band's most well-known song.
 The band later embarked on Warped Tour 2011 in June 2011, and released the album while on tour.

 The music video for their hit single from the album Bewitched featured Nicole "Lady" Nogrady.
 She later shared that she felt disrespected by the band throughout the album's production and during the music video shoot.
 Nogrady revealed that she had to directly confront the band to make sure her name was properly credited for her contributions.
 The song was subsequently performed by other female vocalists in place of Nogrady at live shows, and was re-recorded with vocals by Haley Rose for their 2013 acoustic album Blood Unplugged.

 The album peaked at No. 13 on the Billboard Top Electronic Albums chart.
 At the end of 2011, the duo headlined the All the Rage Tour and was planning the 'Tis the Season to be Killing Tour.

 In celebration of Blood on the Dance Floor's fourth anniversary, a digital compilation album titled The Legend of Blood on the Dance Floor was set to be released on Halloween.
 The compilation's release date was pushed back, originally planned to be released as a CD, it was released as a SoundCloud playlist instead.
 The compilation features remastered versions of songs from the band's first four albums.

+In 2012, Vanity as Blood on the Dance Floor performed the theme song for the Oishi High School Battle series on the Shut Up!
+Cartoons channel created by Anthony Padilla and Ian Hecox of Smosh, and made a cameo appearance in the series as himself in the intro sequence, alongside Monroe.
+The series' theme song was a customized version of the band's typical crunkcore style and was heavily featured in every episode of the first three seasons.
+Following the public exposure of Vanity as a child sexual predator and further sexual assault allegations, all episodes of Oishi High School Battle were eventually removed by Smosh from the Shut Up!
+Cartoons channel.

 Blood on the Dance Floor's fifth album, Evolution, was released on June 19, 2012, along with a deluxe edition that featured acoustic versions of two songs.
 Two music videos and four singles were released from the album.

 The album featured tracks in collaboration with Haley Rose, Amelia Arsenic, Shawn Brandon, Joel Madden of the band Good Charlotte, Elena Vladimirova, and Deuce.

 As a thank you to their fans they released the three-song free EP Clubbed to Death! on June 20, 2012, for free through an app on Facebook.
 Their sixth EP, The Anthem of the Outcast, was released on October 30, 2012.